Advanced Light Microscopy & Image Analysis Core

 Jeff Reece, M.S., Director

-- Support for NIDDK labs/branches that have/need LM equipment.
-Occasionally the expertise available in the ALMIAC is useful when making new imaging equipment purchases, and using the equipment after it arrives.
+- Support for NIDDK labs/branches that have or need LM equipment.
+For example, the ALMIAC expertise can be useful when making new imaging equipment purchases; and troubleshooting older imaging equipment.

-- Liaison to equipment outside NIDDK, when the ALMIAC or other NIDDK labs do not have the optimal equipment.
-Almost always when this situation arises, the equipment can be found at another Institute here on the Bethesda campus.
+- Liaison to equipment outside NIDDK ALMIAC, when the ALMIAC does not have the optimal equipment.
+Almost always when this situation arises, the equipment can be found elsewhere on the NIH Bethesda campus.